KrzysztofWieckowski/SampleWorks/README.md

-# Learning testing with Python and Selenium.
+# Testing with Python and Selenium.
 **My sample works and exercises.**

 ---